BBVA/Overlord/overview.draft.md

 it's the same problem as the salesman travel problem.
 TODO (link to the papers)

 ## Solution architecture
+Using the state of art software sintesis techniques you can compute a valid program using an infinite-like ammount of functions.

+There is some papers talking about this, like [this one](https://cseweb.ucsd.edu/~npolikarpova/publications/icfp22.pdf).
+Please be aware that this paper requieres some knowledge about functional programming and Theory of computation.

 # Rule Result Signer

 ## Input - Output
 Program Result -> Signed Program Result

 ## Funcitonal Description
+This is the piece of software that ensures integrity using hashes.
+It validates at the end, but you can use it to compute, sign and verify thru all the rule's livecycle.

 ## Implementations Problems
+There is no big deal, just good cripo work.

 ## Solution architecture
+Simple check and sign program, the more options the best.